SpongePowered/SpongeDocs/source/plugin/injection.rst

 Logger
   Used to identify the plugin from which logged messages are sent.

+Path
+  Must be annotated with either ``@DefaultConfig`` or ``@ConfigDir``.
+  Depending on the annotation given this will contain a path reference to the plugins default config file or the directory used for storing configuration files.

 PluginContainer
   A ``@Plugin`` class wrapper, used to retrieve information from the annotation for easier use.